khpbvo/SingleAgent/examples/README.md

 # Examples

-Deze map bevat voorbeelden en demo code.
+This directory contains examples and demo code.

-## Bestanden:
+## Files:
-- `Example_Agent_with_appy_patch.py` - Voorbeeld implementatie van een agent met patch functionaliteit
+- `Example_Agent_with_appy_patch.py` - Example implementation of an agent with patch functionality